sumup/sumup-android-tap-to-pay/README.md

 The list of possible events:

-- `CardRequested` - a card is requested to be presented by the cardholder.
+- `CardRequested` - the SDK is trying to detect a card, waiting for the cardholder to tap/present his card.
 - `CardPresented` - a card is detected.
 - `CVMRequested` - a CVM (Cardholder Verification Method) is requested.
 This event is fired when the card is detected and the SDK is waiting for the cardholder to enter the PIN.
 - `CVMPresented` - a CVM is has been performed by the cardholder.
 This event is fired upon completion of the CVM regardless if it was successful or not.